observablehq/framework/docs/javascript/files.md

 - `xml(mimeType)` - for [XML](#xml) documents
 - `zip()` - for [ZIP](#zip-archives) archives

-Note: though the names of the methods are similar to the extension, it is not a 1-1 mapping.
+Though the names of the methods are similar to the extension, it is not a 1-1 mapping.
 The method you choose depends on the actual type of the file’s contents, and on what you want to do with it.
 For example, it is legal to read a .txt file with the `file.csv()` method, if the file contains comma-separated values.

 Each method returns a promise to the file’s contents (or URL).